 Well-Credentialed, Skilled Team Members

-Good landscape design firms invest in experienced teams, often including certified horticulturists, trained masons, irrigation specialists, and dedicated project managers.
-Certifications such as Massachusetts Certified Horticulturist (MCH), APLD, OSHA safety training, or specialized masonry and irrigation licensing reflect a firm’s commitment to professional standards.
+Good landscape design firms invest in experienced teams, often including certified horticulturists, trained masons, irrigation specialists, lighting professionals, fine gardeners, and dedicated project managers.
+Credentials such as Massachusetts Certified Horticulturist, APLD membership, OSHA safety training, irrigation licensing, or specialized masonry experience can reflect a firm’s commitment to professional standards.

-It’s also worth checking the company’s Better Business Bureau (BBB) rating to confirm long-standing customer satisfaction.
-Strong Boston-area firms are proud to share their credentials and introduce you to the team members who will be working on your property.
+It is also worth checking the company’s Better Business Bureau rating to confirm long-standing customer satisfaction.
+Strong Boston-area firms are usually proud to share their credentials, reviews, portfolio, and team structure.

 8 Essential Questions to Ask Before Hiring